chrisbarrett/skeletor.el/README.md

 ### Token Expansion

-Filenames and file contents may contain special tokens that will be expanded when the project is created.
-For example, a template file with the contents:
+File and directory names may contain special tokens that will be expanded when a project is created.

+For example, the elisp template contains a file named `__PROJECT-NAME__.el`.
+Given a project named *foo*, this would be expanded as `foo.el`.

+The same principle applies to the contents of files in a template.
+A file with the contents:

     Title: Secret Plans
     Project: __PROJECT-NAME__